DrunkenDebuggers/DrunkenDebuggers/README.md

 * Anyone can start working on any project
 * Teams are preferred to lone warriors
 * Completed/Solved projects should be published under an open license
+  * It is recommended to use Git so all finished projects can be forked under [the main DrunkenDebuggers repository](https://github.com/DrunkenDebuggers/)

 Booze
 -----